calippo/ai-presentation-examples/README.md

 Run with: ```make clustering```

 ## License
-This repository is licensed under the MIT License.
+This repository is licensed under the Apache License, Version 2.0.
 See the LICENSE file for more information.